ethereum/EIPs/EIPS/eip-X.md

 #### Predicted security
 ##### Classical
-[RSA Security](https://web.archive.org/web/20170417095741/https://www.emc.com/emc-plus/rsa-labs/historical/twirl-and-rsa-key-size.htm) recommends 3,072-bit key sizes for RSA to be secure beyond 2030, but [Alwen](https://wickr.com/the-bit-security-of-cryptographic-primitives-2/) claims that it is only considered secure for the next 2-3 decades.
+Burt Kaliski and RSA Laboratories (2003, "TWIRL and RSA Key Size") recommends 3,072-bit key sizes for RSA to be secure beyond 2030, although Joël Alwen (Wickr, 2017, "The Bit-Security of Cryptographic Primitives") claims that it is only considered secure for the next 2-3 decades.

 ##### Quantum
-Breaking 256-bit elliptic curve encryption is [expected](https://arxiv.org/abs/1706.06752) to require 2,330 qubits, although with current fault-tolerant regime, it is [expected](https://avs.scitation.org/doi/10.1116/5.0073075) that 13 * 10^6 physical qubits would be required to break 256-bit elliptic curve encryption within one day.
+Breaking 256-bit elliptic curve encryption is expected[10] to require 2,330 qubits, although with current fault-tolerant regime, it is expected[11] that 13 * 10^6 physical qubits would be required to break 256-bit elliptic curve encryption within one day.

 ### Choosing the puzzle
 The following are other options that were considered as the puzzle to be used along with the reasoning for not using them.